TVISTAURI6538/WRO-future-engineers---Ttauri/README.md

+# Our-Team-
+Vaishant - Responsible for coding and hardware.
+Mubeen - Responsible for placement of electromechanical components and chassis structuring.
+Mr.Thomas - Coach
+Ms.Hemalatha - Team Coordinator

 # About-Our-Team-
 Mubeen and Vaishant are two young technology enthusiasts who have been working on various coding and robotics projects together for over two years.
 They both share a passion for innovation and a vision for how technology can make a positive impact in the world.